 Any society’s elite can be little better than the society from which it comes.
 But the today’s American elite is further corrupted, indeed entranced by the dual attractions of massive power and wealth offered by a global empire run from Washington.
 Thus, the government openly lies to the people about both domestic and foreign affairs, and officials openly boast about doing so.
-This is leading to not just the collapse of the two-party hegemonic political system (which may be a good thing) but an overall rejection, destabilization and radicalization of our politics.
+This is leading to not just the collapse of the two-party hegemonic political system (which may be a good thing) but an overall rejection, destabilization and radicalization of our republican politics.

 The leading liberal, pro-Democratic Party legal scholar Jonathan Turley characterizes the new order as an “imperial presidency” and views the record of presidential aggrandizement and prerogative in recent decades, especially under Barack Obama, as stunning: